luhanmonat/UniCom/README.md

 You may do whatever you want with this data in your project just as is.
 However, you can also send data back to the app as follows...

-T,[title text string]
+T,[title text string][cr]
     Puts the text string in the Title Box near the top of the screen.
 This lets you know what project you are connected to.
+Example...

+    T,My New Project[cr]

+B,[button number],string1,string2,etc.
+    This puts new legends on your buttons starting at 'button number'.
+You can load all of the buttons at once if you wish...

+    Load all 12 legends: B,1,FIRST,SECOND....,Last one[cr]
+    Re-legend buttons 5 and 6: B,5,but5,but6[cr]